cocoon/PackageFlow/docs/README.md

 ## What is PackageFlow?

-PackageFlow is an **AI-driven `package.json` project management desktop app** — the app you open instead of your terminal.
-It turns your projects into a visual command center for scripts, Git, deployments, and MCP-powered automation.
+**Stop juggling terminal tabs.
+Start clicking.**

+PackageFlow is a visual DevOps hub for Node.js projects — one app to run scripts, manage Git, and deploy.
+The killer feature? **Your AI assistant can control it via MCP.**

 **Built for the modern frontend workflow:**